p4535992/combatdetails/README.md

 This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ## Features

+Shows a graphic + sound for players a round just before a player's turn (Next Up) and during their turn.

+It uses a light-box style darkening of the canvas to catch their attention as well as an animated graphic + sound.
+The player then needs to click the banner to either acknowledge their turn is coming up, or take their turn.
+If they somehow  *still* don't know its their turn then that's a problem between chair and keyboard.

+Note that for "Next UP" rather than having the graphic go away entirely, it just puts opacity on the banner as a constant reminder for the player to plan for their turn for when it does come up.
+Works with hidden combatants too, such that even if there's a block of hidden enemies you're working on as GM, they'll know when their turn is 'next' due to the graphic as to not catch them by surprise.

+The combat timer is simply a bar along the bottom of the screen.
+By default it is  configured for 3m, but this can be changed in the settings.
+When the bar reaches 3m, or the custom value, an 'expired' sound will play, but it does not  automatically advance the turn.
+Shame is good enough in my opinion.
+If you need  to pause the timer, it responds to FVTT's pause mechanic.

+## Note

+This module was made by Ken L. This repo is only used to handle upkeep for future FVTT versions.

+## Installation Instructions

+Copy https://raw.githubusercontent.com/smilligan93/combatready/master/module.json into the module installer inside foundry when it asks for the manifest.

+OR

+Simply create a folder named 'combatready' in public/modules and git clone this repository there.
+Makes it easy to pull updates in the future.

+OR

+Download the zip, create a folder in Data/modules called 'combatready' and extract the contents of "combatready-master.zip" there.

 ## [Changelog](./changelog.md)